-Animal food is provided for your students to feed the kangaroos and some farm animals.
+Animal food is provided for your students to feed the kangaroos.

 CWP suggests that feeding of animals is to be done by placing food on a flat hand, and allowing the animal to take the food from the hand.
 Poking or forcing feed into an animal’s mouth can result in bitten fingers.

 Please ensure that students take a small handful each and refrain from wasting the food.
 Leftovers can be placed back in the bin.

 Animals are not to be picked-up, chased, teased, tormented (ears or tails pulled, etc).
 School groups who ignore instructions and/or deliberately cause harm/stress to an animal, will be removed from the exhibit and/or the park, at the discretion of CWP.

 Animals that are able to be touched, are to be touched gently on their back only.